For Healthcare Providers

 - Albert Einstein College of Medicine is incorporating complementary healthcare, including yoga therapy, into programs for both patients and medical students.

-Yoga therapy and yoga are being included in education for healthcare providers themselves:
+Yoga therapy and yoga are being included in university curricula, including as education for healthcare providers themselves:

 - Emory University physical therapy program